 Suunto Core Outdoor Watch

-The Suunto Core line was first released in 2007.
+Suunto first released the Core linein 2007.
 These sports watches boast of ABC features that have weather information—the best watch for outdoor sports and activities.

 Some of the key features include a weather graph with preset sunrise and sunset times (for more than 400 locations), a storm alarm, and multiple dates and time functions.
 Those who will use this watch for snorkeling would also be able to use the depth meter for dives.

 One of the features that have received mixed reviews is the battery life.
 Some say that it lasted them a year before replacement, while others claim that their batteries only lasted two weeks.
 Take note that when it comes to watches like these, the battery life will really differ—it will always depend on the features being used.
-If you want a more powerful battery life, however, you can also check out other Suunto models, which brings us to our next item.
+However, if you want better battery life, you can also check out other Suunto models, which brings us to our next item.

 The Suunto Ambit3 boasts of an impressive battery: 200 hours with 1-minute accuracy.
 This is more expensive than the previous Core outdoor watch, but it has more features too: more than a dozen languages, a heart rate monitor, a bike power support, route navigation, and trackback.